sambo2021/jenkins-task/README.md

   - label private slave cause i use at jenkins file label (! private-slave ) to run that pipeline through the byuit-in node "master slave"
   - in proxy command that ~/.ssh/TF_key.pem on jenkins master
   - in proxy command that ubuntu@private  the user of private instance is ubuntu and i already resolved its private ip to the hostname private in ~/.ssh/config file on master jenkins
+  - in proxy command that exec java -jar ~/bin/agent.jar means executing this command on private instance after ssh to activate it as jenkins agent